 The majority of mobile apps do not fall under the scope of HIPAA compliant apps, as they are made for personal use only and do not feature any information that can identify the patient.
 Examples of non-PHI apps include:

 Workout programs apps

-If a mobile app stores such data as calories burned, weight loss information, steps taken, it doesn't have to be HIPAA compliant.
+If a mobile app store such data as calories burned, weight loss information, steps taken, it doesn't have to be HIPAA compliant.

 A mobile app that manages a daily food diary, tracks activities, and weight loss progress, doesn't count as PHI as well.

 A IoT-enabled fitness app collects and delivers data that can be used to track personal growth.
 Hence, an IoT mobile app doesn't have to comply with HIPAA requirements.